4.2. (Local) Robustness of MNIST dataset¶

 bounded_by_epsilon perturbation eps ->

-Finally, to instanciate this property on concrete neural networks and data samples, we can define a goal and check the following property:
+Finally, to instantiate this property on concrete neural networks and data samples, we can define a goal and check the following property:

 goal robustness: